This section gives a high-level overview of how tiles, Pivotal Cloud Foundry (PCF), and PCF service brokers work together.

 The service broker works by providing an API which the Cloud Controller calls to create service instances, bind them to apps, and perform other operations.
 Cloud Foundry service brokers are implemented as HTTP servers that conform to the service broker API.

 In addition to providing an API, a service broker publishes a service catalog that may include multiple service plans, such as a free tier and a metered tier.
-Brokers register their service plans with the Cloud Controller to populate the services marketplace, which developers access with
+Brokers register their service plans with the Cloud Controller to populate the Marketplace, which developers access with

 cf marketplace or through the Pivotal Cloud Foundry (PCF) Apps Manager.